-Limited Grounds for Appeal or Challenge International arbitration awards can be set aside in the courts of the seat of the arbitration.
+Challenge, Recognition, and Enforcement of Arbitral Awards LIMITED GROUNDS FOR APPEAL OR CHALLENGE International arbitration awards can be set aside in the courts of the seat of the arbitration.
 Challenges to arbitral awards are governed by the domestic law of the seat of the arbitration, which law is typically consistent with the provisions of the New York Convention if the country is a signatory to it.

-Most countries have adopted a restrictive standard for the review of a final award by their courts, and will not allow for a de novo review of the evidence.
+Most countries have adopted a restrictive standard for the review of a final award by their courts and will not allow for a de novo review of the evidence.
 For example, many countries have adopted the UNCITRAL Model Law, or some variant thereof, which provides for a limited basis to challenge an award.
 Other countries, including the United States, have adopted set-aside provisions that mirror the New York Convention grounds for refusing enforcement of an international award.
-The limited grounds that are typically used by many jurisdictions to set aside an award are typically those associated with serious procedural deficiencies, such as irregularities in the constitution of the tribunal, lack of jurisdiction, lack of due process, and the incompatibility of the award with public policy.
-Recognition and Enforcement

-Although most losing parties will comply with arbitral awards, should they fail to do so, the prevailing party CHALLENGE, RECOGNITION, AND ENFORCEMENT OF ARBITRAL AWARDS can bring an action to seek judicial recognition and enforcement in any country in which the losing party has assets needed to satisfy the award.
-Enforcement of international commercial arbitration awards (and investor-State arbitration awards, which are discussed below) is most often determined by the New York Convention for those countries who are signatory to it.
+The limited grounds that are typically used by many jurisdictions to set aside an award are usually those associated with serious procedural deficiencies, such as irregularities in the constitution of the tribunal, lack of jurisdiction, lack of due process, and incompatibility of the award with public policy.
+RECOGNITION AND ENFORCEMENT Although most losing parties will comply with arbitral awards, should they fail to do so, the prevailing party can bring an action to seek judicial recognition and enforcement in any country in which the losing party has assets needed to satisfy the award.
+Enforcement of international commercial arbitration awards (and investor-State arbitration awards, which are discussed below) is most often determined by the New York Convention for those countries that are signatory to it.
 The New York Convention is the key treaty governing recognition and enforcement of commercial arbitration awards.
-At present, more than 150 countries are signatory to the New York Convention.
-INVESTOR ARBITRATIONS AGAINST FOREIGN STATES
+At present, more than 160 countries are signatory to the New York Convention.